Dwarf Seahorses As Pets

 After approximately 24 hours, the eggs will have hatched.
 Take the airline out, and let the brine shrimp sit for 15 minutes or so with the light off or in a darkened area.
 The brine shrimp will settle to the bottom, while the egg shells will float to the top.
 Once they’ve separated, take the turkey baster and suck out the brine shrimp from the bottom (they will be bright orange).
 Then line your funnel with a coffee filter, and filter the brine shrimp you took out with the baster in the funnel with the coffee filter.
 Once the hatch water has drained, give them a rinse with fresh water.
 You can now add the baby brine shrimp to the tank.

-You’ll eventually figure out how much you want to add, but you’re looking to add enough so that the seahorses can eat pretty much constantly but not so much that there is a lot left over at the next feeding.
+You’ll eventually figure out the right balance of how much brine shrimp to add to the aquarium, but you’re looking to add enough so that the seahorses can eat pretty much constantly but not so much that there is a lot left over at the next feeding.
 You can put the unused baby brine shrimp in the fridge in fresh salt water for a second feeding later in the day.
-Ideally, dwarves should be fed twice a day.
+Dwarves should be fed a minimum of twice a day, 3 times being ideal.
 You can also set up a second hatchery, but refrigerating the unused baby brine shrimp is usually sufficient.